Japan police find bullet marks near Abe assassination site

 The suspect, Tetsuya Yamagami, 41, was arrested on the spot Friday.
 He can be detained for police investigation for up to three weeks before prosecutors decide whether to formally charge him with murder.

-On Wednesday, police found what they believe are several bullet marks in the wall of a building about 90 meters (yards) away from the assassination site.
+On Wednesday, police found several of what they believe are bullet marks in the wall of a building about 90 meters (yards) away from the assassination site.
 Police said they believe the bullets, or fragments of the bullets, from the first shot hit the wall after narrowly missing Abe and piercing through an election vehicle parked nearby.
 The bullet marks on the wall and in the vehicle match, police said, suggesting they were fired from the same weapon.

 Police confiscated the homemade gun that the suspect used to kill Abe when he was arrested.
 The taped-up 40-centimeter (16-inch) double-barrel gun made of two iron pipes was designed to release several bullets per shot, police said.
 Police also confiscated several other similar weapons from the suspect’s apartment.